 We have exploded into the age of big data.
 After years of big data hype everyone wants to know the state of the union.
 As, I noted in my last post, “BIG DATA 2.0: What is Driving the Big Shift?,”we are experiencing a major shift from Big Data 1.0 to 2.0.
 Big Data 1.0 has been all about introducing new technologies to take advantage of all the new data being created.
 One of the frontrunners that has emerged with great promise is Apache™ Hadoop.
 From a 50,000 foot view, Hadoop has gone from being an open source phenomenon like no other to becoming a common household name among technical and business people alike.
 Big data has evolved into something beyond what we would call a market; it’s a movement, a global movement.

 The growth and adoption of Hadoop continues to astound the marketplace.
-From its first release in December of 2007 until now there widespread distribution of the new data platform has exploded thanks to the open source community and companies like Hortonworks, Cloudera, and MapR.
+From its first release in December of 2007 until now there widespread distribution of the new big data platform has exploded thanks to the open source community and companies like Hortonworks, Cloudera, and MapR.
 This first phase of big data brings us 5 significant achievements that change the way organizations all over the world approach data and analytics.

 ACHIEVEMENT 1: Enormous, affordable scale compared to old storage paradigms

 The traditional data storage market has been under attack from above and below.
 From above, cloud vendors like Amazon, Google, and Microsoft use cloud storage volumes to drive down the overall cost of simple storage.
 From below, HDFS (Hadoop Distributed File System) now offers a simpler way of storing data than the higher cost options provided by NAS, SAN, and databases.
-The result is that companies and organizations all over the world are replacing outdated storage systems with new file system storage at affordable rates.
+The result is that big data companies and organizations all over the world are replacing outdated storage systems with new file system storage at affordable rates.

 ACHIEVEMENT 2: Capture and store all data without first determining its value

 With the cost of storage at bargain prices, everyone from the phone company to the government has decided to keep data that had always been thrown away.
-Energy companies keep their historian data.
-Log files mount up and never before rates.
+Energy companies keep their historic data.
+Log files mount up at never before rates.
 And new data from sensors, social media, and the internet of things has found its way onto Hadoop storage systems everywhere.
 It is no longer necessary to establish the value of data in order to keep that data.
 Thanks to Big Data 1.0 companies now keep all their data and establish the value of that data at a later date.

 ACHIEVEMENT 3: New types of data present new opportunities for analytics

-All of the new data being amassed in Hadoop represents new opportunities for analytics.
+All of the new data being amassed in Hadoop represents new opportunities for predictive analytics.
 Mobile apps produce huge amounts of behavioral data that can be used to drive hyper-segmentation.
 Social data provides never before captured context to what is happening around markets, brands, and segments.
 Sensors create micro-snapshots that can be pieced together into valuable predictive models.
 Emerging data types and new combinations of data are now driving a deeper, richer set of analytic results and creating even more value for organizations.

 ACHIEVEMENT 4: Data discovery and data provisioning now common in most organizations